PostTenebrasLab/DrinkingBuddyTerminator/README.md

 - buy
 - credit

-All reponses, except sync, share the same top level interface.
+All responses, except sync, share the same top level interface.
 Distincts properties can be found in the message object of the response.
-Backend errors are detected with a status different from 0.
+Backend errors are detected with a status not equal 0.
 Error detail can be found in the message object of the response.

 ## sync
 Get the items list.
-request: requires the terminal id (response may vary for different type of terminal).
+request: requires the terminal id (response may vary for different types of terminals).
 response: array of availables items (with price and quantity).

 ## balance
-Get the user profile.
+Get the user profile and his actual balance.
 request: badge id.
 response(message): error or profile info.